Ocarina588/GolmonEngine/README.md

 ### Hello Triangle example (without vertex buffer)

-The vertices information is hard-coded in the vertex shader.
+The vertices information are hard-coded in the vertex shader.

 ```c++